How much does an CT cost in California?

-Self-pay patients can get a discount of up to 80% by using a service such as AffordableScan and can get an CT scan for as little as $260.
+Self-pay patients can get a discount of up to 80% by using a service such as AffordableScan and can get an CT scan for cash price as little as $220.
 Our partner testing facilities are able to use their excess capacity and pass the savings to our patients.

 CT scan costs by procedure type & body part in California